25 My Little African

 …was a picture of a starving African boy in an Oxfam appeal that triggered instant guilt.

 At my old Catholic school in Bolton my classmates and I had once crayoned a cut-out of an African child for Miss to pin at the bottom of a wall chart where, at the top of thirty or so rising steps, stood an open armed Jesus.
 At a cost of a penny a step we were expected to send our little Africans all the way to the top.
-Okay for some, but to kids like me that seldom saw a penny, deeply disturbing.
+Okay for some, but for kids like me who seldom saw a penny, deeply disturbing.
 My little African was still languishing near the bottom when the term ended.
 He never made it to Jesus.

 ‘Mam, please can I have a week’s pocket money to send to this?’